 Tätä sivua ei enää ylläpidetä.
 Siirry uuteen julkaisuluetteloon tästä

-Academic Dissertation to be presented with the assent of the Faculty of Medicine, University of Oulu, for public discussion in Auditorium 8 of the University Hospital of Oulu, on March 24th, 2000, at 12 noon.
+Academic Dissertation to be presented with the assent of the Faculty of Medicine, University of Oulu, for public discussion in the Auditorium L101 of the Department of Medical Biochemistry, on July 5th, 2002, at 13 noon.

 ISSN 1796-2234 (Online)